The trigone is a part of the lower bladder. Trigonitis is inflammation of this area.

 - Urinary tract infections

-Trigonitis is more common in women and people who have had a catheter in place for a long period of time.
+Trigonitis is more common in women.
+It may also be more likely in those that have catheters in place for a long period of time.

 - Urine tests